khannamanas04/ToDo-List-Using-API/README.md

 A todo list app

-### General steps to follow when creating a project
+### General steps to follow while creating a project

 - Thinking about the UI
 - Functionality